 The good thing about that is that coffee is everywhere.
 You can grab a coffee on the go, pick up a pound of a hazelnut flavored blend at the grocery store, or buy your beans roasted fresh from the artisanal cafe on your block.
 The more we love coffee, the more options we want, and the selection is truly astounding.
 Cafes serve up light, medium and dark roasts, espresso, and other variations of our favorite drink.
 And the options for home brewing have grown exponentially.
-We can now enjoy our favorite coffee at home using a traditional electric brewer, a stove top percolator or even buy manufactured and sealed k-cups for producing instant lattes and cappuccinos with their specialized machines at the push of a button.
+We can now enjoy our favorite coffee at home using a traditional electric brewer, a coffee grinder, a stove top percolator or even buy manufactured and sealed k-cups for producing instant lattes and cappuccinos with their specialized machines at the push of a button.

 But what makes a cup of coffee truly enjoyable isn’t just limited to the taste.
 As the global demand for coffee has risen, the effects on coffee farmers around the world has not always been positive.
 Following coffee shortages in the 1980s and 1990s, the financial impact on an unregulated market meant that living standards for coffee farmers have fluctuated.
 This sometimes meant that farmers were unable to turn a profit producing the coffee beans.
 Following this situation, many humanitarian-minded organizations tried to find a way to ensure a reasonable quality of living for coffee farmers, and the fair trade coffee movement was born.
 Fair trade coffee certification was introduced in 1988 and involved labelling coffee products produced on farms that paid their workers sustainable wages.